1.6 PortalCam Setup and First Scan

 - Carrying case

-- Activation card (Basic activation card in Standard Package; Advanced activation card in Premium Package)
+- LCC Studio license card (Basic license code in Standard Package; Premium license code in Advanced Package)

 - Quick start guide